• Skip to main content

 It is very easy to get overwhelmed with negative thoughts especially when things do not turn out the way we planned them.
 Even if it is true that being optimistic and cheerful all the time does not make much progress in your healing and recovery, remembering all the nice things your life has to offer, as well as the people and possibilities your life provides, is still beneficial.

-On a small piece of paper, write down several things that you consider as a blessing daily and place it on a plate.
+On a small piece of paper, write down several things that you consider a blessing daily and place it on a plate.
 A blessing can take many forms.
 It can be a good or productive moment like being complimented by a stranger, receiving a heartwarming letter from your child, or living up to your planned diet program.
 It can also simply be a lack of inconveniences, such as the absence of traffic or having a fast internet connection.
 Or it can also be an unexpected happy moment like going on a spontaneous trip and having a lot of fun or finding a solution to a problem.
 You should do this for a month, and then go back and reread everything you wrote on the last day of the month.

-It may also be a great time to start a blessing plate when you are expecting a tough situation in your life to help you cope up with the situation.
+It may also be a great time to start a blessing plate when you are expecting a tough situation in your life to help you cope with the situation.

->> Get started with BetterHelp now and receive 15% off of your first month.
+Act now – Start your journey with BetterHelp and receive 20% off of your first month.

-3. Become a grower of life
+.3.
+Become a grower of life

 We may not all be gardeners or have access to a large yard where we can plant, but we can all plant indoors.
 I firmly believe that being around living things, such as plants, is beneficial.
 A plant allows us to regard ourselves as capable cultivators of our spirits, enabling us to nurture ourselves and establish our concept of self-care.
 If you are already a gardener then just skip this, but if you are not then you should hang on.

-You can start by either buying a small aloe vera or jade plant and practice patience by waiting for it to grow, or you can plant my favorite, which is the simple white potato.
+You can start by either buying a small aloe vera or jade plant and practicing patience by waiting for it to grow, or you can plant my favorite, which is the simple white potato.
 A white potato and a water container can work wonders.
 Embed four toothpicks into an organic white potato and soak its pointy end in water.
 Please place it in a bright window or provide it with as much sunlight as possible.
 This will develop roots and a vine will begin to grow!

 The key takeaway in this is that it will strengthen your belief in change and will teach you how to take care of things.